manuelbomi/Enterprise-Progressive-Delivery-for-K8s--Canary-Blue_Green-A_B-Shadow-Deployments-for-DevOps-MLOps/README.md

 - Canary → Gradual rollout with monitoring

 - A/B Testing → Compare models/versions for business metrics (CTR, conversion, accuracy)

+### <ins>A/B Shadow Deployment</ins>

+##### It essentially is a combination of two techniques for validating new software versions or machine learning models in production: a shadow deployment, which runs a new version in parallel with the current one using real production traffic without impacting users, followed by (or in conjunction with) A/B testing, which exposes different user groups to different versions to measure real-world performance and user behavior.

+<ins>Shadow Deployment (The "Shadow" part)</ins>
+##### In a shadow deployment, a new model or service (the "challenger") is deployed alongside the existing, live version (the "champion").

+- Process: A copy of the real-time production requests is sent to both the champion and the challenger.
+However, only the champion's output is returned to the end-user; the challenger's output is logged for analysis.

+- Purpose: This allows engineers to test the new version's performance, stability, and behavior under actual production load and conditions without any risk to the live user experience or system operations.
+It is ideal for "sanity checking" a new model or testing infrastructure changes.

+- Advantage: Risk mitigation is the primary benefit, as potential errors, performance bottlenecks, or bugs in the new version do not affect live users

+<ins>A/B Testing (The "A/B" part)</ins>

+##### A/B testing is a controlled experiment where users are randomly divided into groups, each exposed to a different variation of a product or feature.

+-  Process: Users in Group A interact with the existing version (champion), while users in Group B interact with the new version (challenger).
+The responses from both are live and affect the user experience.

+- Purpose: The goal is to compare specific business metrics (e.g., conversion rates, engagement, click-through rates) to determine which version performs better based on actual user behavior and feedback.

+- Advantage: Provides statistically significant, empirical data on how a new feature or model impacts the user experience and business outcomes.

 ---